Fern: Nomenclature and subdivision

 This was a considerable reduction in the number of families from the 37 in the system of Smith et al., since the approach was more that of lumping rather than splitting.
 For instance a number of families were reduced to subfamilies.
-Subsequently, a consensus group was formed, the Pteridophyte Phylogeny Group (PPG), analogous to the Angiosperm Phylogeny Group, publishing their first complete classification in November 2016.
+Subsequently, a consensus group was formed, the Pteridophyte Phylogeny Group, analogous to the Angiosperm Phylogeny Group, publishing their first complete classification in November 2016.
 They recognize ferns as a class, the Polypodiopsida, with four subclasses as described by Christenhusz and Chase, and which are phylogenetically related as in this cladogram: